tower/tower/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Unsolved Complexities

+- Handling transactions from the client.
+How would you save the data for credit/account (subtract one record, add to another) so if one fails both revert back (if you try to keep it simplified and only POST individual records at a time)?
+You can do embedded models on MongoDB, and transactions on MySQL perhaps.
+Then if `acceptsNestedAttributesFor` is specified it will send nested data in JSON POST rather than separate.

+## Decisions (need to finalize)

+- for uniqueness validation, if it fails on the client, should it try fetching the record from the server? (and loading the record into the client memory store).
+Reasons for include having to do less work as a coder (lazy loads data).
+Reasons against include making HTTP requests to the server without necessarily expecting to - or you may not want it to fetch.
+Perhaps you can specify an option (`lazy: true`) or something, and on the client if true it will make the request (or `autofetch: true`)